BioSci Honors Program

 1. Students must complete at least 8 credit hours of relevant honors courses (B- or higher).
 Courses must be 300-level or higher and related to biological sciences.
 Here is a list of preapproved courses that will count toward this requirement if taken for Honors Credit, but other courses may also qualify.

-• There are four primary ways to receive honors credit for courses:
+• There are five primary ways to receive honors credit for courses:

 • Seated Honors Course